Message from the Dean

 The SHSS Departments offer a wide range of conventional face to face (on campus) and distance learning (online) programmes of study at three levels, i.e., undergraduate, graduate and doctoral – usually referred to as the three-cycle system.
 From art and design to psychology, from literature to communication studies, and from architecture to comparative theology, our Departments and programmes extend over the disciplines.

-The role of the School’s learning and teaching centres is important – like the Centre of Modern Languages, and of the affiliated Institutes and organisations – like the Centre for Therapy, Training and Research (KESY) and the Mass Media & Communication Institute (IMME).
+The role of the School’s learning, teaching and research centres is important – like the Centre of Languages, the Centre for Therapy, Training and Research (KESY), the Centre of Communication Studies and Research, the Art & Design Research Lab, as well as of other affiliated institutes and organisations.

 Our global connections with leading universities and professional organisations offer students and faculty opportunities for international research collaborations, student training, and the development of joint/dual degree programmes.
 The SHSS is proud to be part of a community that extends well beyond our physical campus.